Estefania1212/web-dev/README.md

 we want to be able to movel file with cmd so we need to we have current location and what is going to be my target location??

+To go bacj we do cd .. and press enter

+To create a new repository through GitHub

+1 . cd my Desktop if not Desktop we chech dir to see if we have Desktop or OneDrive.
+If we have One drive then we cd One Drive and then cd Desktop.
+2. Create the dir. mkdir newrepo
+3. cd new repo
+4. git init
+5. we can check our Git status typing git status
+6. To create our myfile.txt we say : type nul >> myfile.txt
+7.if we have our status with untracked files thne we add the files int he folder with: git add myfile.txt,  the we press git status and it shows changes to be committed.
+8. git commit -m  "this is my file comment" it has to say 1 file changed, 0 insertions , o deletions